-Five9 has designed and implemented administrative, physical, and technical safeguards in accordance with a number of data protection laws, regulations, and standards including, but not limited to, the Health Insurance Portability and Accountability Act (HIPAA), Payment Card Industry Data Security Standard (PCI DSS), the UK Data Protection Act 1998 and EU Directive 95/46/EC.
+Five9 has designed and implemented administrative, physical, and technical safeguards in accordance with a number of data protection laws, regulations, and standards including, but not limited to, the Health Insurance Portability and Accountability Act (HIPAA), Payment Card Industry Data Security Standard (PCI DSS), the General Data Protection Regulation (GDPR), and the UK Data Protection Act 1998.

 Five9 has implemented stateful inspection firewalls, de-militarized zones (DMZs), intrusion prevention and detection systems (IPS/IDS), vulnerability scanning, annual penetration testing, file integrity monitoring (FIM), anti-virus/anti-malware protection, two-factor authentication, and virtual private networking (VPN) to defend against cyber exposures.

 This defense-in-depth strategy provides layers of security from the edge of the Five9 network to its core to mitigate the risk of unauthorized access or use of systems that contain confidential customer or corporate data.
 Five9 has also implemented “least privilege, minimum necessary” role-based access controls to grant access privileges to systems containing confidential customer or corporate data only to those employees whose roles require it.